2022 FIFA World Cup Group A

 Group A of the 2022 FIFA World Cup took place from 20 to 29 November 2022.
-The group consisted of host nation Qatar, Ecuador, Senegal and the Netherlands.
+The group consisted of the host nation Qatar as well as Ecuador, Senegal and the Netherlands.
 The top two teams, the Netherlands and Senegal, advanced to the round of 16.
 Qatar became the first host nation to lose every group game in the World Cup history, becoming the worst performing host.